qgis/QGIS-Documentation/source/docs/user_manual/qgis_browser/qgis_browser.rst

 Desktop.
 It lets you easily navigate in your filesystem and manage geodata.
 You can have access to common vector files (e.g., ESRI shapefiles or MapInfo files), databases (e.g., PostGIS, Oracle, SpatiaLite or MS SQL Spatial) and OWS/WCS|WMS|WFS connections.
-You can also view your GRASS data (to get the data into QGIS, see :ref:`sec_grass`).
+You can also view GRASS data (to get the data into QGIS, see :ref:`sec_grass`).

 QGIS Browser Panel description is available at :ref:`browser_panel` section so only the standalone browser is treated below.

-Like the Browser panel, the standalone Browser helps you navigate through your filesystem and manage your geodata.
+Like the Browser panel, the standalone Browser helps you navigate through your filesystem and manage geodata.
 It also helps you preview or create them and open them in a QGIS project by drag-and-drop.

 **Start the QGIS browser**